ddward/Signal_Nomad/DESIGN.md

 1. A Google Maps based UI
 2. A database implementation
 3. Retrieval of location data
-4. Retrieval of Network Information
+4. Retrieval of network information

 Google makes their Maps API quite intuitive and implementation of the UI is based on stock code from Google with some basic button functionality overplayed.